SimonSiefke/vscode-svg-preview/README.md

 ## Features

-- Live editing of svg files
+- Live editing of svg files and svg's inside files
 - Panning and zooming of the preview

 ## Commands